 SQL Server vs Postgres: Replication and Availability

 SQL Server offers Always On Availability Groups, Database Mirroring and built-in tools for replication and disaster recovery.
 Postgres too, provides streaming and logical replication, however SQL Server wins out with a better range of high-availability features.
-About SQL Server Change Tracking
+SQL Server CDC To Kafka (Unbelievably Easy New Connector)

 SQL Server vs Postgres: Community and Ecosystem